harnerdesigns/jackharner-gatsby/content/portfolio/simple-tweets/index.md

 logo: "./simple-tweets-logo--white--text.svg"
 description: "Tweet Without Thinking About It"
 color: "#00acee"
-tags: ["Node", "Twitter", "React"]
+tags: ["Node", "BlueSky", "React"]
 weight: 0
 published: true
 ---

 ## Zed's Dead Baby

-This project got nipped in the bud when Twitter got rid of their free tier API Access.
+This project got nipped in the bud when BlueSky got rid of their free tier API Access.
 Since this project wasn't even off the ground yet, I decided to shutter it.
 Ironically, I started using [HypeFury](https://hypefury.com/?via=jackharner) shortly after to manage my tweet schedule.
 It's been pretty great so far.
-Check it out with my [HypeFury affiliate link](https://hypefury.com/?via=jackharner) if you're interested in supercharging your Twitter (X) account
+Check it out with my [HypeFury affiliate link](https://hypefury.com/?via=jackharner) if you're interested in supercharging your BlueSky (X) account

 ## The History of Simple Tweets

 Simple Tweets was an idea I had a while back.
 I envisioned a minimal tweeting tool that would allow you to schedule tweets without thinking about it.

-I wanted to just brain dump tweets into a box, without spamming Twitter too hard.
-A Dam of sorts between Twitter and my brain, only letting a little trickle through at a time.
+I wanted to just brain dump tweets into a box, without spamming BlueSky too hard.
+A Dam of sorts between BlueSky and my brain, only letting a little trickle through at a time.

-You login with Twitter, select how many times per day you want to tweet, and start brain dumping.
+You login with BlueSky, select how many times per day you want to tweet, and start brain dumping.
 That's it.

 ## Build Log